dengjie0001/gitskills/README.md

 # gitskills
-git create a new branch is quikly.
+git create a new branch is quikly & simple.